-We have heard from our constituency that a main trigger for the current discussion about misleading accounting of RRA is a presentation mismatch in financial performance over multiple periods resulting from so-called true-up mechanisms.
-(For more details we refer to our answer to Questions 5 and 6.)
-The starting point for any discussion about the desired accounting impact of RRA is the effect on the statement of profit or loss.
-However, we acknowledge that the conceptual basis for the recognition of income and expenses from RRA should be accounting principles for regulatory assets and liabilities.
+We have learned from our constituency that a main trigger for the actual discussion about misleading accounting of RRA is a presentation mismatch in financial performance over multiple periods resulting from so-called true-up mechanisms.
+(For more details we refer to our answer to Questions 5 and 6.).
+Based on that assumption, the starting point for any discussion about the desired accounting impact of RRA shall be the effect in the statement of profit or loss.
+However, we acknowledge that recognition of income and expense from RRA is interrelated to the accounting of some kind of regulatory balance sheet items as well.

-We generally agree with the scoping ideas in the DP, which might eventually lead to a narrow-scope standard (For more details regarding the proposed definition we refer to Questions 3 and 4.).
-However, a narrow scope by itself is not sufficient to argue for a new standard if it tends to be grounded on rules rather than on principles.
-Therefore, we urge the IASB to carefully consider whether the high hurdles of introducing specific accounting principles for a specific type of business activities are met in the case of RRA.
+We basically agree with the scoping ideas in the DP which might tentatively lead to a narrow-scoped standard (For more details on our comments on the proposed definition we refer to Questions 3 and 4.).
+However, a narrow scope by itself is not sufficient to argue for a new standard if it tends to ground on rules more than on principles.
+Therefore we would like the IASB to carefully reconsider whether the high hurdles to introduce specific accounting principles for a specific type of business activities are met in the case of RRA.

-Although we generally agree with the scoping from a conceptual point of view, as it fits the accounting issue described above, it might cause the following unintended consequences:
+Although we basically agree with the scoping from a conceptual point of view as it fits to the above described accounting issue it might cause the following unintended consequences:

-- a) We support the DP's starting point for scope and definition of the accounting debate on RRA not focussing on a particular industry but rather encompassing a particular type of activities.
-However, we expect that even an activity-based definition will most likely only cover specific industries on a country-by-country basis depending on the legal environment in each country.
-For the German environment we provide you with a first indication in our response on Question 2. - b) Since a lot of regulatory frameworks are dynamic and might change over time, the scope of entities covered by the definition might change over the years.
-A scope-in/scope-out for the industries affected every few years should be avoided. - In most cases, RRA as currently defined in the DP do not cover all but only a particular c) type of transactions of the reporting entity or group when it has an integrated business model.
-This is a very important factor when considering the cost/benefit constraint of a proposed standard for RRA.
+- a) The new standard would most likely become an industry-specific standard on a countryby-country basis covering certain industries depending on the legal environment in one country but not in another.
+For the German environment we would like to give you a first indication in Question 2. - b) As a lot of regulatory frameworks are dynamic and might change from time to time, the scope of entities covered by the definition might change over the years.
+A scope-in/scopeout for certain industries every few years shall be avoided. - In most cases RRA as currently defined in the DP do not cover all but only a particular c) type of transactions of the reporting entity or group when it has an integrated business model.
+This is a very important factor when considering the cost/benefit-constraint of a proposed standard for RRA.